BPerezLamarque/Phylosignal_network/README.md

 ## Option 2: Test the robustness of the findings to phylogenetic uncertainty and/or sampling bias

 This can be achieved by testing the robustness of the results to phylogenetic uncertainty (using a Bayesian tree posterior, by investigating the influence of polytomy…) or sampling bias (by subsampling over-represented species/clades).
 See Perez-Lamarque *et al.* (*in prep.*) for more details.

+*PS :*  using the function  `phylosignal_network`, you can also apply the approach PBLM (Ives and Godfray, 2006) by specifying  `method="PBLM"`.
+However, given the high type-I error of this approach when testing for phylogenetic signal in species interactions, this is discouraged.